abhisingh91/airbnb-listings/README.md

 🤝 I hope you find this useful.

-✨ You can also contribute to the project by suggesting any changes or add-ons in the queries if possible.
+✨ You can also contribute to the project by suggesting any changes or add-ons.

 #### Thank You!